 Propranolol, a beta blocker medicine often used to treat the more common infantile haemangiomas, is not effective in treating RICH, NICH or PICH type birthmarks.
-In very severe cases, and necessary, including plastic surgery, laser treatment and cosmetic camouflage.

-depending on the location, embolisation

-- a procedure to block certain blood

-vessels so that blood flow through the

-haemangioma is reduced - may be
+In very severe cases, and depending on the location, embolisation - a procedure to block certain blood vessels so that blood flow through the haemangioma is reduced - may be suggested.

-suggested.
-Following this, surgery may be

-used to remove the birthmark, although

-inevitably this will leave some scarring.
+Following this, surgery may be used to remove the birthmark, although inevitably this will leave some scarring.